AgileVentures/av-static-website/source/blog_articles/2017-09-21-av-ecosystem-review-cocoon-home-straight.html.markdown

 rspec ./spec/views/projects/edit.html.erb_spec.rb:21 # projects/edit.html.erb renders project form fields
 ```

-Code relating to checking commits on Github is failing ..., although those can probably be fixed by creating the Projects with associated source reposiories, and those view spec failures can probably be addressed by deleting the view specs.
+Code relating to checking commits on Github is failing ..., although those can probably be fixed by creating the projects with associated source reposiories, and those view spec failures can probably be addressed by deleting the view specs.
 Although I did also need to update this scope on the Project model:

 ```rb
   scope :with_github_url, ->{ includes(:source_repositories).where.not(source_repositories: { id: nil }) }